lipascal123/computer_vision_hs21/README.md

 ### SegNet
 A lite version of the SegNet is used to perform image segmenteation on the MNIST dataset.
 An accuracy of 86% (IoU) is achieved.

+## Assignment 3
+In this exercise I calibrated a camera and a structre from motion (sfm) problem where I reconstruced a small scene.

+### Structure from Motion
+The left picture shows one of the input images and the other picture the reconstructed scene.

+ADD PICTURES

+## Assignment 4
+In the first part I implemented a RANSAC for robust model fitting.
+In the second part I solved a multi-view stereo problem using deep learning.

+ADD TWO PICTURES

+## Assignment 5
+The first part is the implementation of a bag-of-words classifier to test if an image contains a car or not.
+The second part is a CNN-based image classification on CIFAR-10 dataset.

+## Assignment 6
+In this exercise we solved a tracking problem using sampled-based solution of the recursive Bayesian filter.
+This allowed us to e.g. track the hand in the image depicted below.

+ADD PICTURE